-- Promote our school values of 'The JF Way' so that students are aware of expectations. - Regularly canvas children and young people's views on the extent and nature of bullying. - Ensure that all students know how to express worries and anxieties about bullying. - Ensure that all students are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve students in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - Publicise the details of help lines and websites. - Offer support to students who have been bullied and to those who are bullying in order to address the problems they have.
+- Promote our school values of 'The JF Way' so that students are aware of expectations. - Regularly canvas children and young people's views on the extent and nature of bullying.
+This has been done in recent years via 'The Big Ask'. - The school has its own Anti-Bullying Ambassadors who students can talk to if they wish.
+Students can place notes in the Anti-Bullying boxes we have in school. - Ensure that all students know how to express worries and anxieties about bullying. - Ensure that all students are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve students in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - Publicise the details of help lines and websites. - Offer support to students who have been bullied and to those who are bullying in order to address the problems they have.